 - Do you support phased or multi-year installation if the full project cannot be completed at once?

-These questions reveal a firm’s professionalism, capacity, and ability to communicate with clarity—a critical trait when navigating a months-long project.
+These questions reveal a firm’s professionalism, capacity, and ability to communicate with clarity.
+That matters when navigating a landscape project that may take several months from first conversation to finished installation.

 Understanding Timelines and When to Start the Process

 While each property is unique, most Boston design/build projects follow a familiar cadence.
-The design phase generally takes between 4 and 7 weeks, depending on complexity and how many revisions you request.
-After proposals are finalized and contracts signed, installation can take anywhere from two weeks to several months, depending on weather, materials, and the scale of hardscaping.
+The design phase may take several weeks depending on complexity, revisions, site analysis, and decision-making.
+After proposals are finalized and contracts are signed, installation can take anywhere from a few weeks to several months depending on weather, materials, permitting, and the scale of hardscaping.

-Many Boston homeowners make the mistake of reaching out to landscape designers in early spring—exactly when every reputable company is already booked.
-The ideal time to begin the process is in the fall or early winter, when designers have more availability, permitting offices are quieter, and your project can be slotted into early spring installation schedules.
+Many Boston homeowners make the mistake of reaching out to landscape designers in early spring, exactly when reputable companies are already booking installation schedules.
+The ideal time to begin the process is often fall or early winter, when designers have more availability, permitting offices may be quieter, and your project can be positioned for spring or early-season installation.

 As seasoned designer Joanna McCoy puts it: